charles-michie/Larval_model/README.md

-# Larval model used in my MSc thesis
+# Larval model used in MSc thesis and published papers
 Example of larval model used for biophysical simulations and slurm script to run the simulations

 This model has basic vertical control where a seperte vertical velocity can be set post minimum settlement age.